 This time, DrRacket prints a syntax object into the REPL:

-We can click on the triangle at the left of the syntax object to see what’s inside:
+We can click on the triangle at the left of the syntax object, and then the triangle next to Syntax Info, to reveal what’s inside:

-On the datum side, let’s click on the line number 10, which started out inside a b-line-num node:
+On the datum side, let’s click on the line number 10, which started out inside a b-line node:

 This updates the right side of the window with information specific to the nested syntax object 10.
-As we can see, under Known properties—a list of the syntax properties attached to the object—is the property 'b-line-num.
-The value is another syntax object, representing the original 'b-line-num rule name that was omitted from the parse tree.
+As we can see, under Known properties—a list of the syntax properties attached to the object—are two properties, 'rule and 'b-line-num.
+We can use the 'rule property to discover the name of the original production rule that enclosed our 10, namely 'b-line-num.
+In turn, the 'b-line-num property holds a syntax object representing the original 'b-line-num rule name omitted from the parse tree.

 Next, let’s go back to the datum side and click on the left parenthesis next to b-print.
 This highlights the whole b-print expression.
 Recall that this started out wrapped inside a b-statement rule, which got spliced out:

-But as with 10, we see that a syntax property called 'b-statement exists.
+As with 10, we see a syntax property called 'rule that tells us the name of the original enclosing rule, 'b-statement.
+In turn, there’s a 'b-statement property that holds the syntax object representing the original node in the parse tree.
 (We also see two other syntax properties: 'splice-rh-id and 'hide-or-splice.
 These are private values used by brag for other housekeeping.)

 Finally, let’s click on either 2 inside b-sum.
-We see a syntax property for the 'b-number node that was spliced out:
+Again, we see a syntax property called 'rule, and another for the 'b-number node that was spliced out:

 With that in mind, we can see the path toward implementing BASIC variables.